All Episodes

 But think of it now.

-If smallpox hits an Indian village, let's say, in the Dakotas, it kills – unlike other diseases, smallpox is sort of democratic in the sense that it kills all ages.
+If smallpox hits an Indian village, let's say, in the Dakotas, it kills, unlike other diseases, smallpox is sort of democratic in the sense that it kills all ages.

-The other 60% may survive, but not for long.
+And the other 60% may survive, but not for long.

-You know, the whole system, everything collapses.
+The whole system, everything collapses.

 So it's an absolutely devastating effect when you have those kinds of epidemics.